instructlab/instructlab/README.md

 `lab` is a Command-Line Interface (CLI) tool that allows you to:

-1. Download a pre-trained LLM (Large Laungage Model).
+1. Download a pre-trained LLM (Large Language Model).
 2. Chat with the LLM.

 To add new knowledge and skills to the pre-trained LLM you have to add new information to the companion [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository.